sevans09/Vizathon/README.md

 #### Ideas
-    * Use income data combined with food environment atlas to examine how far different socionomic groups travel for grocery stores (by county)
+    * Use income data combined with food environment atlas to examine how far different socioeconomic groups travel for grocery stores (by county)
     * Chloropleth map displaying data with a dropdown to choose to display activity levels, diet, weight, and more (by county)